totovr/SimpleOpenNI/README.md

 ## Reference

-This is a library was created by Max Rheiner and his Project:
+This library was created by Max Rheiner and his Project:

 * [Link](https://code.google.com/archive/p/simple-openni/0)